unum-cloud/udsb/README.md

-# Accelerated DataScience Benchmark
+# Unopinionated DataScience Benchmark

 A comparison of most commonly used Data-Science Python packages and their alternatives.
 Generally, those alternatives have identical Python interfaces, but come with Multi-Threaded CPU or even GPU backends, implemented in C++, CUDA, Rust and other low-level languages.

-To run the default configuration if  very folder - the procedure is similar:
+To run the default configuration for every folder - the procedure is similar:

 ```sh
 cd x